maths/moodle-qtype_stack/doc/en/Topics/Statistics.md

 - aic: Akaike’s information criterion.
 - bic: Bayes’s information criterion.

-Results can be used using the function `take_inference(prop, res)`.
-Where prop is the property you want to extract and res is the variable the linear regression is saved to.
+Results can be used using the function `take_inference(prop, res)` where `prop` is the property you want to extract and `res` is the variable the linear regression is saved to.
 For example,

 	XY: addcol(matrix(), x, y);